LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 ...
 ['Li', 'Na', 'K']
 ['F', 'Cl', 'Br']
 ```

+Each element of the list called ```elements``` is
+itself a list.
-The inner loop iterates over the elements of the sublists.
+An inner loop iterates over the elements of the sublists.
 ```python
 >>> elements = [['Li', 'Na', 'K'], ['F', 'Cl', 'Br']]
 >>> for inner_list in elements: